5 Donation Jar Ideas For More Cash & Credit Card Donations

 With secure donation jars, donors can give with confidence, knowing that their money will go to your cause.
 Plus, if you're accepting credit card donations, a PCI-compliant device will protect your nonprofit from fraudulent transactions.

-Imagine you’re at an event and want to donate to an organization but can’t find the donation jar.
+Imagine you’re at a fundraising gala and want to donate to an organization but can’t find the donation jar.
 You might continue searching for a couple of minutes or ask someone (if there is anyone around), but after a while, you’ll likely give up on donating.

 In fact, many supporters might skip the search and decide not to give.
 Don’t lose potential donors because you’ve placed your donation jar in a spot that’s hard to find.